-So where am I going with all of this.
-Squatting, lunging, rotating, pushing, pulling, etc. should be ingrained software patterns in our brains.
-The problem is that for many people the software is flawed because for years (decades) we have been doing it the wrong way.
-Not only that but those who exercise reinforce these poor patterns under loads and stresses.
-No wonder their body's eventually break down.
-It's time to learn how to walk all over again, to move away from task completion mentality to one of conscious effort of how we move.
-It should not simply be about simply going to the gym to lose weight or to lift weights to make our muscles bigger and stronger.
-On the contrary it should be all about performing purposeful movements that transfer over into everything we do in life.
-Of course we can still get fit along the way and develop muscle mass in a proportionate manner.
-However these are the byproducts of performing movements with correct alignment and form especially when under the loads of weights.
+So where am I going with all of this?
+Squatting, lunging, rotating, pushing, and pulling should be ingrained software patterns in our brains.
+The problem is that for many people, the software is flawed because for years, we have been doing it the wrong way.
+Not only that, but those who exercise reinforce these poor patterns under loads and stresses.
+No wonder their bodies eventually break down.
+It’s time to learn how to walk all over again and to move away from task completion mentality to one of conscious effort of how we move.
+It should not simply be about going to the gym to lose weight or to lift weights to make our muscles bigger and stronger.
+On the contrary, it should be all about performing purposeful movements that transfer over into everything we do in life.
+Of course, we can still get fit along the way and develop muscle mass in a proportionate manner.
+However, these are the byproducts of performing movements with correct alignment and form especially when under the loads of weights.